RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2022.md

 **Description:** This project investigates and implements a new and "native" identity verification mechanism for Omnichannel end-users, such as Live Chat visitors who, depending on the use case, have to provide personal data like email addresses, etc. [Rocket.Chat](http://rocket.chat) already has in place a similar confirmation mechanism for user verification, such as 2FA, email, etc. The contributor will have the freedom to propose ideas and design the best solution for the problem described.

 **Desired Skills:** Familiarity with JavaScript development.
-Good understanding of the architecture of Rocket.Chat's omnichannel implementation.
+Good understanding of the architecture of Rocket.Chat's Omnichannel implementation.

 **Project Duration:** 175 hours.
 (Medium)